zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

    This should automatically load the web app in your browser.

 4. Enter a channel name, choose the user role, and click **JOIN** to start a call.
-   You might need to allow the browser to access your camera and microphone.
-If you enable video when creating the stream and set the client role as host, you should see a video stream of yourself.
+   You might need to allow the browser to access your  microphone.

 5. Open another tab in the browser and load the same URL.
 Click the **JOIN** button.
-You should see a second video on the screen.
+If you set the client role as host, you should hear echoes when you speak

 If the web app is not working properly, open the console in your browser and check for errors.
 The following are the most likely errors:
 - `INVALID_VENDOR_KEY`: Wrong App ID.
 Check if you fill in the correct App ID.
 - `ERR_DYNAMIC_USE_STATIC_KE`: Your Agora project enables App Certificate, so you need to use Token when joining the channel.
-- `Media access:NotFoundError`: Check if your camera and microphone are working properly.
+- `Media access:NotFoundError`: Check if your  microphone are working properly.
 - `MEDIA_NOT_SUPPORT`: Please use HTTPS or localhost.

 <div class="alert warning">Do not debug the web app on emulated mobile devices.</div>